Osteogenesis Imperfecta Workup

 Results from routine laboratory studies in patients with osteogenesis imperfecta (OI) are usually within reference ranges, and they are useful in ruling out other metabolic bone diseases.

 An analysis of type I, III, and V collagens synthesized by fibroblasts may be helpful.
 Collagen synthesis analysis is performed by culturing dermal fibroblasts obtained during skin biopsy.
-The occurrence of false-negative results is not clear, although the rate may be about 15%.
+The occurrence of false-negative results is not clear, though the rate may be about 15%.
 Results are negative in syndromes resembling OI.

 Tests include the following: